Great Mosque of Kano: History

 The great mosque of Kano is the oldest mosque in Nigeria and was built for Muhammad Rumfa in the 15th-century.
 It was made of mud, and was of the soro, or tower, variety.
-Prior to Rumfa's reign and conversion to Islam, the central mosque of Kano was located in two possible locations.
+Prior to Rumfa's reign and conversion to Islam, the location of the central mosque of Kano is not known, but was likely in one of two places.
 The first possibility is the Sharifai quarter, inhabited by the descendants of the 15th-century Berber scholar al-Maghili.
 The second possibility is the Yan Doya quarter, inhabited by Wangara muslims from the Mali empire.